Top quark condensate: Original Models

-Future

-The composite Higgs boson arises naturally in Topcolor models, that are extensions of the standard model using a new force analogous to quantum chromodynamics.
-To be natural, without excessive fine-tuning (i.e. to stabilize the Higgs mass from large radiative corrections), the theory requires new physics at a relatively low energy scale.
+The composite Higgs boson arises "naturally" in Topcolor models, that are extensions of the standard model using a hypothetical force analogous to quantum chromodynamics.
+To be "natural", that is, without excessive fine-tuning (i.e. to stabilize the Higgs mass from large radiative corrections), the hypothesis requires new physics at a relatively low energy scale.
 Placing new physics at 10 TeV, for instance, the model predicts the top quark to be significantly heavier than observed (at about 600 GeV vs. 171 GeV).
 Top Seesaw models, also based upon Topcolor, circumvent this difficulty.

-The predicted top quark mass comes into improved agreement with the fixed point if there are many additional Higgs scalars beyond the standard model.
-This may be indicating a rich spectroscopy of new composite Higgs fields at energy scales that can be probed with the LHC and its upgrades.

-The general idea of a composite Higgs boson, connected in a fundamental way to the top quark, remains compelling, though the full details may not yet be understood.